o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-adding-and-connecting.md

 1. Continue to add as many connected nodes as you want.
 Previously created nodes automatically scroll off to the left.
 **Note**
 If you start by adding nodes on the left side of the graph, the nodes that you create quickly scroll out of view.
-To see the previous nodes that you created, start by pressing **Shift+Right\-click** on the right side of the graph.
+To see the previous nodes that you created, start by pressing **Shift+Right-click** on the right side of the graph.
 ![\[Quickly adding nodes in succession in the Script Canvas editor.\]](/images/shared/shared-script-canvas-working-with-nodes-1.gif)

-1. To exit the daisy\-chaining mode, press **ESC**.
+1. To exit the daisy-chaining mode, press **ESC**.

 ## Creating a Node From the Output Pin of an Existing Node